Avola/docs/content/api/getting-started.md

 }
 ```

 The service tries to reach a conclusion and returns a response.
+First thing to inspect is the "ConclusionValueType" which can have 3 possible values:

+**0: Success**, the decision returned a final conclusion, of which the BusinessDataId is specified in FinalConclusionBusinessDataId.
-The response can contain multiple "HitConclusions", but for now, we are interested in the main one, it is the one with the BusinessDataId as specified in FinalConclusionBusinessDataId (here: 243)
+The response can contain multiple "HitConclusions", but for now, we are interested in the main one, it is the one with the BusinessDataId as specified in FinalConclusionBusinessDataId (here: 243).
 The value of our conclusion is "19.00", we have calculated our price.

+**1: No Conclusion**, the decision could not reach a final conclusion.
+No rows were hit in the top level decision table.
+It is, however possible, that we have HitConclusion objects.
+These objects are conclusions from lower level tables.

+**2: Error**, in this case, there will be at least one object in the "Errors" array.
+You will receive an error, if you violate constraints, or for example, if you pass text data in a numeric input BusinessData

 ```json
 {